kobolcs/qcs/README.md

 this repository.
 Following consistent style guides helps maintain readability as projects span multiple languages.
 For an overview of design patterns used across all projects, see [ARCHITECTURAL_PRINCIPLES.md](ARCHITECTURAL_PRINCIPLES.md).

-## How I Can Help Your Business

-The suite demonstrates a consulting approach that ties technical excellence directly to business outcomes.
-Whether you need faster feedback cycles, reduced cloud spend, or improved customer satisfaction, these patterns scale to meet those goals.

-- **Unified Quality Strategy**: By leveraging the right tool for each layer of the testing pyramid, clients typically reduce regression costs by 50% or more.
-- **Actionable Metrics**: Every project generates machine-readable reports so leadership can see return on investment after each run.
-- **Proactive Risk Reduction**: Integrating security, performance, and contract checks prevents issues that can result in thousands of euros in lost revenue or engineer rework.

 ## Engage with Me